 I must reiterate that the real hero in this story is the Lord Himself and in this chapter we see the Lord working.
 Granted, He worked through Elijah.
-Elijah was His instrument, His representative, the took in His mighty hand, and consequently we can learn from Elijah how to be someone usable for God's purposes.
-But never forget, Elijah was just a man like us.
-What made Elijah great was his great God.
-In 1 Kings 18 the Lord is the subject of three activities.
+Elijah was His instrument, His representative, the tool in His mighty hand, and consequently we can learn from Elijah how to be someone usable for God's purposes.
+But never forget, Elijah was just a man like us, that what made him great was his great God who is the subject of three activities in this chapter.

 A. The Lord sent Elijah to Ahab (1).
-"After a long time, in the third year, the word of the LORD came to Elijah: 'Go and present yourself to Ahab, and I will send rain on the land."
+"After a long time, in the third year, the word of the LORD came to Elijah: 'Go and present yourself to Ahab, and I will send rain on the land.""